It’s 5pm and you have nothing on your menu plan for dinner.

 I buy all my monthly bulk items on Azure Standard, which is a grocery co-op online .
 I explain how I monthly grocery shop online and what Azure Standard is on a previous video.

-Having a menu plan has become a part of my weekly routine and the good news is…. once you get in the habit it is so easy!
+Having a weekly meal plan has become a part of my weekly routine and the good news is…. once you get in the habit it is so easy and doesn’t take a lot of time!

 5 Tips to create a successful menu plan for the week: